UofT-EcoSystem/hotline/README.md

 ## Usage

-User guide to walk through using Hotline, coming soon!
+User guide walk through for Hotline is coming soon.
 Post +1 on [this issue](https://github.com/UofT-EcoSystem/hotline/issues/1) be notified.

 ## License
 Hotline is released under the [Apache 2.0 license](LICENSE).